visgl/hubble.gl/docs/README.md

 - **Easy Integration:** Stand up scenes within deck.gl or kepler.gl, then animate any aspect of it.
 Empower users to animate without code with UI components included in this library.

 - **Client Side Library:** Videos render and encode directly in the web browser.
 User data never leaves their machine.
-Since nothing runs on a server sites can scale without computation costs.
+Since nothing runs on a server, sites can scale without computation costs.

 ## Installation